 Standard purebred Siamese cats have color points of seal, chocolate, blue, or lilac.
 Over the years other colors have begun to emerge including one of vibrant red.

 A cat with a Siamese appearance and vibrant red color points is known as a flame point Siamese.
 This particular Siamese variation originated from the crossbreeding of a Siamese cat and a red tabby American shorthair.
 It is sometimes referred to as a red point Siamese.

-The US official cat body, The Cat Fanciers’ Association, does not accept the Flame Point Siamese as a breed and so they are simply classed in a group of cats referred to as Colorpoint Shorthairs which also include cats such as the Lynx Point.
+The US official cat body, The Cat Fanciers’ Association, does not acknowledge the Flame Point Siamese as a purebred cat so they are simply classified as Colorpoint Shorthairs along with other similar non-standard Siamese cats such as the Lynx Point Siamese.

 Both Siamese and Shorthair cats have good temperaments and the resulting Flame Point Siamese has acquired the best elements of their traits.

 Like the Siamese, the Flame Point has a white or cream body and bright blue eyes.

 Unlike the Siamese which has seal, chocolate, blue, or lilac-colored points, the Flame Point Siamese has varying shades of red on its face, paws, and tail tip.

 How much is a Flame Point Siamese cat worth?

 Though they are not classed as purebred, Siamese Flame Point cats can be expensive.
 Prices vary from $400 to $2000 or more.
 A registered breeder charges a higher price and it is worth paying it for peace of mnd.

 If you are going to spend a lot of money on a Flame Point Siamese kitten, ask for proof that the parents as well as the kittens are healthy.
 Expect your kitten to be vaccinated, health checked and free of genetically transmitted conditions.